NordicHPC/sonar/README.md

 - Remember that indirect dependencies are dependencies for us, too, and need to be treated the same way
 - If in doubt: copy the parts we need, vet them thoroughly, and maintain them separately

-There is a useful discussion about thise matters [here](https://research.swtch.com/deps).
+There is a useful discussion of these matters [here](https://research.swtch.com/deps).

 ## How we run sonar on a cluster